JanHuss/JanHuss.github.io/_posts/2024-05-06-Machine-Learning.md

 The results are then saved to a .json file followed by the trained weights to be saved as a .h5 file.
 The testing cell sets up a dictionary containing the emotions from the test folder within the dataset respectively and loads the .json and .h5 files containing the model and weights from the Google drive.
 The images are then pre-processed, compiled and tested against the model.
 The reason the test is self-contained within its own cell is so that the test is non-aware or biased toward the model being trained avoiding false results (Mohandas, n.d.).
 I initially toyed with the concept of utilising a webcam to attempt facial emotion detection on myself.
 However, when switching to Google Colab, I was unaware that webcam image capture is not possible as the platform is cloud based (Feekah, 2023) and finding a solution to this with the plethora of tests to be made, the idea was vetoed.
-The code has been left in the project to appreciate the effort.<br><br>
+The code has been left in the project to appreciate the effort.<br>

 # Results and Conclusions
 ---